suansuan0915/personal-website-2022/content/project/youtube-video-project/index.md

 ---
-title: YouTube Trending Video Analysis Project
+title: YouTube Trending Video Project
 summary: A project using machine learning techniques to figure out elements listed on YouTube trending videos, so that the videos can reach more audiences with higher numbers of views, likes, and comments.
 A website product is also presented to Youtubers to help them produce more trending videos.
 tags:
 - Machine Learning